Andre-Tan/Pincer/README.md

 ### Developer's Opinions

-Pincer and Seqpoet is similar in speed, where in the same machine they take ~2 minutes to do in silico PCR to the whole genome.
+Pincer and Seqpoet is similar in speed, where in the same machine they take ~2 minutes to do in silico PCR to a bacterial assembled genome.
 IsPCR is a lot faster (~10s), but may be unfriendly to those familiar to only Python tools (or want to stay within Python environment).

 If you want ease of use in Python, use Seqpoet or Pincer (depending on the version of Python you use).
 If you want speed and is okay with not using Python, use isPcr.